LabMACS/AIDD/AIDD_Electronic_Scheme/README.md

 ## Preface <a name="preface"></a>
-This section contains the electronic schemes developed for A.I.D.D.
-The "main board" fold includes the schematics, PCB, and Gerber files of the main device which connects each specialised module composing the A.I.D.D.
+This section contains the electronic schemes developed for A.I.D.D..
+The "main board" fold includes the schematics, PCB, and Gerber files of the main device, which connects each specialised module composing the A.I.D.D..
 This board presents two 40-pins socket connector to mount the Raspberry Pi Zero 2 W and the high-quality audio expansion board, the HiFiBerry DAC+ADC Pro.
-The boards allows to connect the customized preamplifier ()
+The board allows to connect the customized preamplifier ("PreAmp THT" fold).
+The signal preamplifier is composed of Microchip MCP6024 quad operational amplifier, with a constant gain-bandwidth product (10 MHz).
+It works with a single supply voltage range of 2.5 - 5.5 V. Further pre-assembled modules are pluggeble on the main board, such as the TDA2030A power amp, Step-Up DC-DC Converter, Relay modules and Real-Time Clock module.